JetBrains-Research/pubtrends/README.md

 4. Open localhost:5000/

 ### Deployment in Docker
-Configure database in `docker-compose.yml` file and launch Gunicorn serving Flask app, Redis and Celery in containers by the command:
+Launch Gunicorn serving Flask app, Redis and Celery in containers by the command:

     ```
     # start